SRE-0/SRE-0/README.md

 I merge technology and art with intention.
 I code in Kotlin, write ideas, and learn nonstop.
 Always looking to create with purpose (and a touch of style).

-♥️ Kotlin fanboy and cats
+♥️ Kotlin fanboy and I love cats

 <!--
 **SRE-0/SRE-0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.